SylvainDurant/Capgemini/README.md

     "__v": 0
 }
 ```
-if there is no transactions, then `transactions` array is empty.
+if there is no transaction, then `transactions` array is empty.

 ### `POST`
 #### /api/currentAccount/newCurrentAccount
-Create a new account linked to customer and return it's account number.
+Creates a new account linked to customer and returns its account number.
 Only customer and transaction(s) id are stored for later population.

 #### Parameters:
 **body**: object
-customer's id and he's initial credit.
+customer's id and his initial credit.
 Parameter content type: `JSON`
 ```
     {